May 7, 2026

 Even one paid claim can push your renewal up 20-40% or get you dropped entirely, which makes a clean three-to-five year record one of the few factors you control directly.

 Most sellers budget for premiums and stop there.
-For food and ecommerce brands, the total cost of risk, including out-of-pocket losses, uncovered claims, and time spent managing incidents, frequently runs several times the premium itself.
+For ecommerce brands, the total cost of risk, including out-of-pocket losses, uncovered claims, and time spent managing incidents, frequently runs several times the premium itself.

 Amazon and Walmart both require product liability insurance once you hit their sales thresholds.
 Shopify, Etsy, and eBay don't.
 The table below shows the exact trigger points, minimum coverage, and deadlines for each platform.